Top 10 Live Aid Videos

-There's a lot not to like about this very Vegas-y performance -- the band's too big, Mick's mid-song costume change is bizarre, and more importantly they waste three minutes playing 'State of Shock.'
+There's a lot not to like about this very Vegas-y performance -- the band's too big, Mick Jagger's mid-song costume change is bizarre, and more importantly they waste three minutes playing 'State of Shock.'
 But despite all that, the chemistry between these two rock legends shines brightly.

 In a performance that heralded their impending arrival as worldwide superstars, U2 skipped over their then-biggest hit, 'Pride (in the Name of Love)' in favor of an extended version of 'Bad' that included snippets of several classic rock songs.

-The first of our three promised reunions is included on this list of the best Live Aid videos with an asterik or two.
-As you can see, the band has trouble hearing themselves, causing the performance to be a bit ragged.
-However, when those four beautiful voices do lock together, this otherwise very '80s event takes a wonderful trip back in time.
+The first of our three promised reunions is included on this list of the best Live Aid videos with an asterisk or two.
+As you can see, Crosby Stills Nash and Young have trouble hearing themselves, causing the performance to be a bit ragged.
+However, when those four beautiful voices do lock together, this otherwise very-'80s event takes a wonderful trip back in time.

 Without a doubt, Phil Collins -- riding high both as a solo star and as Genesis frontman at the time -- was the MVP of Live Aid.
 With the help of the Concorde supersonic jet, he played solo sets at both the London and Philadelphia shows.
 Plus, he played drums for both Eric Clapton and Led Zeppelin.
 Maybe that explains why he perversely left the dramatic drum break out of 'In the Air Tonight.'

-Apart from the obligatory all-star singalong of 'We Are the World,' the honor of closing out the 20-hour, two-continent Live Aid festival went to Dylan.
-For added star power he brought along both of the Rolling Stones' guitarists -- and thank heaven, nobody changed clothes or covered a Michael Jackson song.
+Apart from the obligatory all-star singalong of 'We Are the World,' the honor of closing out the 20-hour, two-continent Live Aid festival went to Bob Dylan.
+For added star power, he brought along both of the Rolling Stones' guitarists -- and, thank heaven, nobody changed clothes or covered a Michael Jackson song.

 Led Zeppelin's first public performance since their tasteful breakup after the death of drummer John Bonham was by their own admission "sub-standard."
 But it was at the very least an important historical event, and Zeppelin on a bad day was still good enough to beat out nearly every other band on the bill.